Rules of the Minnesota State Board of Legal Certification

 (4) File with the Supreme Court an annual report detailing the work of the Board.

-(5) Report to the Lawyers Professional Responsibility Board any lawyers who may violate the provisions of these rules or other rules concerning certification matters.
+(6) Report to the Office of Lawyers Professional Responsibility any lawyers who, following notice under paragraph (5) of this section and an opportunity to cure any issues, continue to violate the provisions of the Minnesota Rules of Professional Conduct, these Rules, or other rules concerning specialization and certification matters.

-(6) Maintain appropriate records of accredited agencies and certified lawyers.
+(7) Maintain appropriate records of accredited agencies and certified specialists.

 organizations regarding matters of common interest.